Roemer/gotaskr/README.md

 gotaskr (Go-Task-Runner) is a generic task runner which is invoked via CLI.

 The tasks are written in plain Go and can easily be called from the CLI.
-This is especially usefull for tasks in the CI.
+This is especially useful for tasks in the CI.

 The tasks can be chained and in the end, there is a statistic about the tasks that were executed and their runtime.